-The same basil, Ocimum basilicum, that flavors your salads can also produce a nice purplish grey dye bath.
+The same basil, Ocimum basilicum, that flavors your salads can also produce a nice purplish-grey dye bath.
 Different types of basil can produce different shades.
-Gather the leaves and stems and boil with water to extract the color.Continue to 3 of 17 below.
+Gather the leaves and stems and boil with water to extract the color.

 Wild or cultivated, just crush the berries to release their color.
-Add water to adjust the depth of color and be sure to strain the seeds!Continue to 4 of 17 below.
+Add water to adjust the depth of color for the dye bath and be sure to strain the seeds!

 Cherry Tree Roots

-A cherry tree is one of the many plants in the Prunus and produces a fleshy stone fruit.
+A cherry tree is one of many plants in the Prunus family and produces a fleshy stone fruit.
 Cherries can be red, maroon or even yellow.
-But is the roots of the cherry tree that can produce a purple dye.
-Whether cultivated or wild, boil the roots with water to release the dye.Continue to 5 of 17 below.
+But it is the roots of the cherry tree that will produce a purple dye.
+Whether the tree is a cultivated or wild variety, boil the roots with water to release the dye.

 Dark Purple Iris Blooms

 You can find iris blooming in every color of the rainbow.
 But, to achieve a purple dye you'll need the darkest purple iris blooms.
 One variety is even called "nearly black".
-Gather the blooms - fresh or dried - and use an alum mordant to achieve the dark bluish purple dye.Continue to 6 of 17 below.
+Gather the blooms (fresh or dried) and use an alum mordant to achieve the dark bluish-purple dye.

-As with iris, you need the darker red blooms of daylily varieties to extract a purple dye.
+As with iris, you will need the darker red blooms of daylily varieties to extract a purple dye.
 Gather the day-old blooms after they have wilted.
-Boil with water to extract the dye.Continue to 7 of 17 below.
+Boil with water to extract the dye.

 Elderberry, Sambucus, is a small tree or shrub found in temperate and subtropical areas around the world.
-The ripe elderberries can be used to make wine, cordials and to dye fabric.
+The ripe elderberries can be used to make wine, cordials, and to dye fabric.
 While the berries are quite dark, you will find that elderberries produce a lovely lavender dye when the juice is extracted.
-Use the entire fruit with the skins, boiled with water, to create the dye bath.Continue to 8 of 17 below.
+Use the entire fruit with the skins to boil in water to create the dye bath.

 Want purple dye?
 Use purple grapes-the darker the better!
 Use the entire fruit with the skins, boiled with water, to create the dye bath.

 If you want to skip some of the work, use commercial grape juice.
-Boil to reduce the amount of liquid and concentrate the color.Continue to 9 of 17 below.
+Simply boil the juice to reduce the amount of liquid to concentrate the tannins to create a deeper, richer purple color.